geospatialem/tools/Design.md

 * [Designing at Google: 10 things I know to be true](https://uxdesign.cc/designing-at-google-10-things-i-know-to-be-true-e033d97e5f13), _blog post_
 * [Designing with Compassion](https://medium.com/facebook-design/designing-with-compassion-59a5ca077031), _blog post_
 * [1900 Infographics Challenging White Supremacy](https://www.itsnicethat.com/articles/w-e-b-du-bois-charting-black-lives-house-of-illustration-131119), _blog post_

+## Mindsets of a Human-Centered Design
+1. Learn from Failure
+2. Make It
+3. Creative Confidence
+4. Empathy
+5. Embrace Ambiguity
+6. Be Optimistic
+7. Iterate, Iterate, Iterate

+### 1. Learn from Failure
+>"Don’t think of it as failure, think of it as designing experiments through which you’re going to learn."

+Failure is an incredibly powerful tool for learning.
+Designing experiments, prototypes, and interactions and testing them is at the heart of human-centered design.
+So is an understanding that not all of them are going to work.
+As we seek to solve big problems, we’re bound to fail.
+But if we adopt the right mindset, we’ll inevitably learn something from that failure.

+### 2. Make It
+>“You’re taking risk out of the process by making something simple first.
+And you always learn lessons from it.”

+As human-centered designers, we make because we believe in the power of tangibility and we know that making an idea real is a fantastic way to think it through.
+When the goal is to get impactful solutions out into the world you can’t stay in the realm of theory.
+You have to make your ideas real.

+### 3. Creative Confidence
+> “Creative confidence is the notion that you have big ideas, and that you have the ability to act on them.”

+Anyone can approach the world like a designer.
+Often all it takes to unlock that potential as a dynamic problem solver is creative confidence.
+Creative confidence is the belief that everyone is creative, and that creativity isn’t the capacity to draw or compose or sculpt, but a way of approaching the world.

+### 4. Empathy
+>“I can’t come up with any new ideas if all I do is exist in my own life.”

+Empathy is the capacity to step into other people’s shoes, to understand their lives, and start to solve problems from their perspectives.
+Humancentered design is premised on empathy, on the idea that the people you’re designing for are your roadmap to innovative solutions.
+All you have to do is empathize, understand them, and bring them along with you in the design process.

+### 5. Embrace Ambiguity
+> “We may not know what that answer is, but we know that we have to give ourselves permission to explore.”

+Human-centered designers always start from the place of not knowing the answer to the problem they’re looking to solve.
+And though that’s not particularly comfortable, it allows us to open up creatively, to pursue lots of different ideas, and to arrive at unexpected solutions.
+Embracing ambiguity allows us to give ourselves permission to be fantastically creative.

+### 6. Be Optimistic
+>“Optimism is the thing that drives you forward.”

+We believe that design is inherently optimistic.
+To take on a big challenge, especially one as large and intractable as poverty, we have to believe that progress is even an option.
+If we didn’t, we wouldn’t even try.
+Optimism is the embrace of possibility, the idea that even if we don’t know the answer, that it’s out there and that we can find it.

+### 7. Iterate, Iterate, Iterate
+>“What an iterative approach affords us is that we gain validation along the way...because we’re hearing from the people we’re actually designing for.”

+Human-centered design is an inherently iterative approach to solving problems because it makes feedback from the people we’re designing for a critical part of how a solution evolves.
+By continually iterating, refining, and improving our work we put ourselves in a place where we’ll have more ideas, try a variety of approaches, unlock our creativity, and arrive more quickly at successful solutions.